-Boyd was an Air Force fighter pilot and consultant to the Pentagon whose ideas revolutionized military theory and presented the rest of us with an invaluable strategy for trading the markets and dealing with life in general.
-His theory, developed from observing air combat between opposing jet fighters over Korea, reached the conclusion that the critical factor in responding to an event was time.
+Boyd was an Air Force fighter pilot and consultant to the Pentagon whose ideas revolutionized the military theory and presented the rest of us with an invaluable strategy for trading the markets and dealing with life in general.
+His theory, developed from observing air combat between opposing jet fighters over Korea, concluded that the critical factor in responding to an event was time.

 In what so often becomes a survival of the fittest situation – in markets as well as in life – Boyd noted that "The pilot who goes through the OODA cycle in the shortest time prevails because his opponent is caught responding to situations that have already changed."

 His cycle – constantly resetting itself – consists of four overlapping procedures: Observe, Orient, Decide, and Act.
 The pilot on either side who was able to move through this process with the greatest precision and the most speed, won.

 It's simple, straightforward, and repeatable.
 Apply this concept directly to your investments.
 Indeed, as you come to understand and can use it, you will almost certainly find that its application extends to just about every facet of your life.
 To illustrate an investment example, let's look at silver (or you can substitute another metal).

 Observe – Get the Big Picture: Research what's going on politically, economically, and socially in terms of supply-demand factors, and how changes in them might significantly move the price of silver in your favor over the next few years.

 Orient – Ask yourself, "How do I fit into this picture?
 Do my financial goals, ability to invest, belief structure, willingness to keep learning about silver, and ability to deal with risk (temperament) mesh with the volatile nature of this market?"